 At the same time, if he is guilty, then Wilson is far from alone for failing to truly secure peace in Europe.
 There is also the matter of incidents prior to the peace conference.
 America only entered the war in 1917 and only started to actually help to a notable capacity a year later.
 By that point, there were years of secret agreements and promises between the governments of both sides, and they weren't going to give them up to some outsider whose country hadn't suffered like the Europeans did.
 Wilson entered a spider web of old European issues and he couldn't quite escape from them.

 Additionally, while Wilson ''usually'' had an ability to find a compromise (even if he is most remembered for the time he didn't), he was up against Georges Clemenceau, France's prime minister.
-He was alive when Prussia (the German state which united the others into a single Germany in 1871) defeated France in the FrancoPrussianWar and always had a deep-seated hatred of the country as a result.
+He was alive when Prussia (the German state which united the others into a single Germany in 1871) defeated France in the UsefulNotes/FrancoPrussianWar and always had a deep-seated hatred of the country as a result.
 He was a dominating, forceful personality while Wilson was a quieter, more introspective man.
 Clemenceau succeeded in one-upping Wilson during the conference and managed to succeed at his goal of not just punishing the country, but making Germany suffer.
-The UK's prime minister, DavidLloydGeorge, didn't want to alienate Conservatives at home and ended up doing little to try and find middle ground between these two opposing men.
+As for the UK (the strongest power at the time), its prime minister, UsefulNotes/DavidLloydGeorge, was an agreeable sort of fellow and didn't want to alienate Conservatives at home and ended up doing little to try and find middle ground between these two opposing men--if indeed he would have had the wherewithal, considering that he was even less forceful than Wilson (hence his famous quip after the Peace Conference that he hadn't done badly, considering that he had been negotiating with "Jesus Christ [i.e. Wilson] and Napoleon [i.e. Clemenceau]").
+It also didn't help that Britain was in the process of trying to give its colonies a freer hand, and had to mediate among the various leaders of the Dominions--made extremely difficult by the fact that Canada was more or less aligned with Wilson but Australia, New Zealand, and South Africa (and especially Australia, thanks to PM Billy Hughes) were with Clemenceau.
 In the end, the peace treaty leaned a lot closer to Clemenceau's vision than Wilson's.
 History may well have taken a ''very'' different path if literally any other man was representing France.

 There is also the issue of the Russian Revolution, which cast a huge shadow over how the leaders conducted business at Versailles.
 They were afraid of what would happen if Lenin managed to unite communist Russia and start to leak socialism into other parts of Europe - namely, Germany, which was utterly humiliated in its defeat and broken economically.
 It's not difficult to see why they would worry that socialist movements would start over there and further threaten the balance of power.
 Part of the reason why they embraced the idea of creating an independent Poland was to provide a buffer zone between Lenin and a broken Germany.
 One could even argue that the leaders were ''more'' concerned with preventing another country from falling to revolution than they were with actually creating peace.